Gurobi/gurobi-optimods/docs/source/mods/metromap.rst

   adjacent node :math:`i` of :math:`v`.
 Let the adjacent nodes of :math:`v` be ordered counter-clockwise and assume that :math:`w_0,\ldots, w_{\deg(v)}` fulfills this order.
-Then also in the octilinear representation the nodes need to have the same counter-clockwise order, i.e., the direction from neigbhor node :math:`i` to :math:`i+1` increases with at most one exception (when switching from direction 7 to 0).
+Then also in the octilinear representation the nodes need to have the same counter-clockwise order, i.e., the direction from neighbor node :math:`i` to :math:`i+1` increases with at most one exception (when switching from direction 7 to 0).
 For this exception we allow :math:`\beta_v^i` to be 1.
 The following constraints define the requirement.